renpy/renpy/sphinx/source/config.rst

 .. var:: config.say_layer = "screens"

     The layer the say screen is shown on.
+This layer should be in :var:`config.context_clear_layers`.

 .. var:: config.say_menu_text_filter = None